lakshmi25npathi/Companion-Bot/README.md

 # Companion Bot #

-Rasa chatbot for activity recommendation and goal setting
+Rasa chatbot for activity recommendation and goal setting.

-Training the model run the command in CLI
+To train the model

 # rasa train

-To run the model first we have to run actions in CLI
+Running action server

 # rasa run actions

-Then run the command in CLI to interact with bot
+To interact with bot

 # rasa shell